-A golf swing much like the issues above rely on a certain amount of mobility and the shoulder is no different.
-The shoulder is the most mobile joint in the body but in fact has very minimal contact with the body.
+A golf swing much like the issues above relies on a certain amount of mobility and the shoulder is no different.
+The shoulder is the most mobile joint in the body but in fact, has very minimal contact with the body.
 It connects as a ball and socket joint, where the socket is located on the shoulder blade which is only fixed to the skeleton at the A/C joint (a small joint on top of the shoulder).
 This means the shoulder relies a lot on the muscles and soft tissues that attach to it in order to function properly.
-Whether it is the labrum that allows for a deeper more congruent socket, or the rotator cuff that secures the arm within the socket, there are a number of tissues which dictate your shoulder health.
+Whether it is the labrum that allows for a deeper more congruent socket, or the rotator cuff that secures the arm within the socket, there are a number of tissues that dictate your shoulder health.
 Should you have a dysfunctional shoulder you are at risk for tissue damage and degeneration.
 To top it all off, you need some of these shoulder muscles as deceleration muscles.
-Deceleration muscles are vital at slowing down momentum efficiently rather than relying on soft tissue elasticity to absorb velocity.
+Deceleration muscles are vital for slowing down momentum efficiently rather than relying on soft tissue elasticity to absorb velocity.
 It is easy to swing an arm, it is a lot harder to slow it down!

 The long and short of today’s blog is this.
 If you are dysfunctional off the golf course, you are going to be dysfunctional on it.
 The unfortunate fact is we live a largely sedentary lifestyle.
 We sit a lot at work, we sit a lot on the drive to work, and we sit a lot at home.
 We do a lot of our work in front of us and we are often looking down at our phones and computers.
-This causes things like tight hip flexors, weak glutes, forward rolled shoulders, anterior head carriage, rounded and stiff cervical/thoracic spines just to name a few.
+This causes things like tight hip flexors, weak glutes, forward rolled shoulders, anterior head carriage, and rounded and stiff cervical/thoracic spines just to name a few.